 - Reduce infarct size & reduction in scarring of heart muscles caused by cardiogenic shock

-- A clot forming elsewhere then travels to coronary artery and causes blockage
+- A clot forming elsewhere then travels to the coronary artery and causes blockage

 - Drug abuse can also cause a coronary artery to go into spasm

-- Failed surgeries leading to death of cardiac muscle
+- Failed surgeries leading to the death of cardiac muscle

-A small/minor heart attack can occur without pain (‘Silent Myocardial Infarction‘) or the pain relatively mild leading the victim to think it’s just lack of oxygen or heartburn.
-Significant or severe heart attacks can cause instant collapse and result in sudden death.
+A small/minor heart attack can occur with or without pain (relatively mild) leading the victim to think it’s just lack of oxygen or heartburn.
+Significant or severe cardiac events can cause instant collapse, brain strokes, peripheral neuropathy, and result in sudden death.
 If addressed early after the initial incident, a lot of people can recover without further complications.